X01XX/UES-LISP/README.md

 See README and theory.html in the Rust project.

-Try new ideas.
+To try new ideas.

-Compare and contrast with the UES written in Rust.
+To compare and contrast with the UES written in Rust.

-Develop smaller, less complicated, more testable functions.
+To develop smaller, less complicated, more testable functions.

 Have fun programming in LISP.

-LISP supports numbers of any size, so bits can be represented with a single integer GE zero, intsead of a vector of integers as in Rust.
+Unlike Rust, LISP supports numbers of any size, so bits can be represented with a single integer GE zero, intsead of a vector of integers as in Rust.

-LISP does not check function argument types, or result, as RUST does.
+Unlike Rust, LISP does not check function argument types, or result.
 But you can code checks.

-LISP allows keywords for arguments.
+Unlike Rust, LISP allows keywords for arguments.
 My favorite use is in a function like: (defun is-subset-of (&key sub sup) ... so its hard to mix up the order of arguments.

+Unlike Rust, LISP does not have an awkward discontinuity between an item and its reference.

+On the other hand, Rust has a number of good qualities, like no garbage collection, easy parallelism, speed of execution, avoiding many memory exploits (the future of programming), and compiler suggestions to correct an error.

 To run: gcl